cdwv/php-static-analysis-hook/README.md

 * [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 * [PHP Mess Detector](https://github.com/phpmd/phpmd)

-Additionally, the tool symlinks hook to Composer's `bin-dir`, so that it's code can be versioned in the repository (credits to this StackOverflow.com answer: http://stackoverflow.com/a/3464399)
+Additionally, the tool symlinks hook to Composer's `bin-dir`, so that it's code can be versioned in the repository.

+## Credits
+The tool is an extended version of [this gist](https://gist.github.com/cjsaylor/10503398#file-pre-commit) by [cjsaylor](https://github.com/cjsaylor).
+Git hook versioning is inspired by this StackOverflow answer: http://stackoverflow.com/a/3464399

 ## Requirements
 * an initialized git repository in the project's directory